yogesh-nn/xboard-news_feed_website/README.md

 # xBoard News Feed Website

-### xBoard is a News Feed Website which features the latest news for selected topics from different other websites.
+### xBoard is a News Feed website that will feature the latest news for select topics, from Flipboard.

 #### Project Link ------------  (https://xboard-news-feed-website.vercel.app/)

-#### Features includes:
+#### During the building of this project:
+- Built XBoard using HTML, CSS, Bootstrap and JavaScript from scratch
+- Used Accordions and Image Carousel to improve UI
-- Browse news articles from multiple sources
+- Fetched news content from flipboard's RSS feed using REST API
-- Customizable news categories
-- Search for specific topics or keywords
-- Responsive design for seamless user experience on all devices

 List of Languages that were used to built this project:
 - HTML